scottrsm/DNNS.jl/README.md

 # DNNS-jl
-A Julia package to do Deep Learning
+A Julia package to do Deep Learning.